tarkalabs/EagleScan/README.md

   }
 ```

-`BarcodeResult` is a sealed class that represnets Barcode scanning result.
+`BarcodeResult` is a sealed class that represents Barcode scanning result.
 example:
 ```
 fun handleBarcodeResult(result: BarcodeResult) {